gsferreira/gsferreira.github.com/src/archive/2020/05/dont-declare-your-variables-at-the-top/index.md

 tags: post
 date: 2020-05-05
 title: Don't declare your Variables at the top
-description: We are writing code for others to read.
-So, we shouldn't present our characters too early in the story.
+description: Declare variables close to usage, not at the top - reduce cognitive load, improve readability, and signal function extraction.
 featured_image: /images/dont-declare-your-variables-at-the-top-memory-overflow.png
 ---